Omarosamaaa/task1/README.md

 # task1
-this is my firs task
+this is my first task